poblabs/weewx-ObserverIP/README.md

 You can configure the loop time, and the IP of the device.

 ## Install
+- You'll need to have the Python requests library installed (It can be installed from command line.
+For example: `pip install requests`)
 - Copy the driver observerip.py to the weewx driver folder.
 For my CentOS install it's located at `/usr/share/weewx/weewx/drivers`
 - Copy the text in the `weewx.conf` here to your `weewx.conf`
 - Modify the configuration in `weewx.conf` to update the IP and hardware description